lucasjwilber/quotes/README.md

 -To get a random quote from the Formismatic API (or the local file if that requet times out), enter `./gradlew run`.

--To get a random quote from a given author, enter `./gradlew run --args [author]`
+-To get a random quote from a given author, enter `./gradlew run --args '[author]'`

--To get a random quote that contains a given word, enter `./gradlew run --args [word]`
+-To get a random quote that contains a given word, enter `./gradlew run --args '[word]'`

 -To force a random quote from the local saved file, enter `./gradlew run --args 'local'`